daviddarke/Gutenberg-How-a-WordPress-studio-adapted/gutenberg-how-a-wordpress-studio-adapted.md

 ---

-## This was the foundation our internal development framework
+## This was the foundation of our internal development framework

 ---